Thomas and Lyon Longevity Clinic

 to see your test results, refill a prescription, pay your bill and more!

 The Thomas and Lyon Longevity Clinic is a self-referral clinic.
 Although UAMS does not require a referral for this clinic, some insurance providers require a referral for specialty care.
 Please check with your insurance provider prior to requesting an appointment.
-The quickest way to request an appointment is through our online appointment service.

 What should I bring to the appointment?